yorickpeterse/oga/README.md

     descendant::*[local-name() = "bar" and namespace-uri() = "http://example.com"]

-Unlike Nokogiri, Oga does _not_ provide a way to create "dynamic" namespaces.
+Like Nokogiri, Oga provides a way to create "dynamic" namespaces.
-That is, Nokogiri allows one to query the above document as following:
+That is, Oga allows one to query the above document as following:

-    document = Nokogiri::XML('<root xmlns="http://example.com"><bar>bar</bar></root>')
+    document = Oga.parse_xml('<root xmlns="http://example.com"><bar>bar</bar></root>')

-    document.xpath('x:root/x:bar', :x => 'http://example.com')
+    document.xpath('x:root/x:bar', namespaces: {'x' => 'http://example.com'})

-Oga does have a small trick you can use to cut down the size of your XPath queries.
-Because Oga assigns the name "xmlns" to default namespaces you can use this in your XPath queries:
+Moreover, because Oga assigns the name "xmlns" to default namespaces you can use this in your XPath queries:

     document = Oga.parse_xml('<root xmlns="http://example.com"><bar>bar</bar></root>')